nelsonzurus/Hello-world/README.md

 # Hello-world
 This is my repository
+my name is nelson
+this is my repository
-my name is nelson and i love coding i want to learn how to code
+i love to code alot